Research Lab for the Study of the Consequences of Trauma Exposure

 Current Graduate Students in the CTE Lab

-Derrecka Boykin: I am currently a fourth year student in the clinical psychology program.
+Derrecka Boykin: I am currently a sixth year student in the clinical psychology program.
 I was born and raised in Smalltown, Indiana and graduated with a B.S. in psychology from University of Pittsburgh.
 Following graduation, I participated in Pitt's Hot Metal Bridge Fellowship program where I gained invaluable educational and research skills that have contributed to my graduate school success.
 I am broadly interested in understanding cognitive and behavioral factors that contribute to trauma-related disorders, improving treatment-seeking among trauma victims, and evaluating trauma assessment instruments and research methodology.
 In my spare time, I like to spend time with my family, travel, create DIY projects, and watch tv/movies.

-Sara Himmerich: I am currently a first-year student in the clinical program at NIU.
+Sara Himmerich: I am currently a third-year student in the clinical program at NIU.
 I am originally from Byron, MN and received my B.A. in psychology and Asian Studies from St. Olaf College in Northfield, MN.
 Prior to coming to NIU, I lived in San Diego, CA, where I received an M.A. in psychology from San Diego State University and also worked in PTSD research at the San Diego VA Medical Center.
 I am broadly interested in the relationship between PTSD and substance use disorders, as well as the unique mental health issues Veterans face as they return to school.
 Outside of the program I enjoy spending time with my family and friends, traveling, hiking, and cooking.

 CTE Lab in Action